 John Nicolais is the associate head coach on the Youngstown State University women's basketball staff under head coach John Barnes.
-He completed his fifth year as a Penguin in 2017-18 and was promoted to his current position in September 2018.
+He completed his sixth year as a Penguin in 2018-19 and was promoted to his current position in September 2018.

 At Youngstown State, Nicolais (pronounced NICK-oh-lay) is in charge of game scheduling, assisting with player development, game preparation and opponent scouting.
 He also serves as a liaison to the strength and conditioning coach, oversees the male practice squad and is active in the recruiting process.
 He assumed a larger role in the team’s defensive strategy prior to the 2018-19 season.

 On the individual level, Nicolais has helped develop five players who have set school records.
-Among the student-athletes Nicolais directly worked with in player development are Liz Hornberger, Nikki Arbanas, Sarah Cash, Alison Smolinski and Indiya Benjamin.
+Among the student-athletes Nicolais directly worked with in player development are Liz Hornberger, Nikki Arbanas, Sarah Cash, Alison Smolinski, Indiya Benjamin and Chelsea Olson.

 Nicolais coached Benjamin during her freshman season when she was named to the Horizon League All-Freshman team.
 Benjamin went on to set school records for career assists, minutes, games played and games started, and she led the conference in assists in each of her last three seasons.